nellysosobrado/CashierApp/README.md

 Cashier app in C#[CASHIER_UML.pdf](https://github.com/user-attachments/files/17688723/CASHIER_UML.pdf)

-Description
+Description:
-This project is an object-oriented cash register system that simulates cash handling in a grocery store.
-The system includes features for product management, receipt generation, and campaign price handling.
+This project is an object-oriented cash register system that I developed as part of my final examination assignment for the course 'OOP C#'.

-Functionality:
+The system simulates cash handling in a grocery store and demonstrates my understanding of key programming principles, including object-oriented design, file handling, and user interaction.
+This project represents a comprehensive test of my ability to build a complete, functional application from scratch while incorporating advanced features and maintaining code quality.

+Program Functionality :

 - Product Registration: Products are stored with a product ID, name, price, and type (per kilo/unit).